Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.md

 * Detects logfile rotation by tracking the file's inode and size; resets to the beginning when rotation is detected
 * Uses SQLite state persistence to store the file offset and all matching lines between runs
 * Pattern arguments use the Python `in` operator for simple substring matching, which is faster than regex in most cases
+* Matches are persisted in the SQLite state DB so alerting continues across runs, even when the logfile stops growing.
+A match stays active for `--alarm-duration` minutes (default 60) and is then auto-pruned, OR — with `--icinga-callback` — until the admin acknowledges the service in Icinga.
+Still-active matches from earlier runs show up in the output as "Unacknowledged warning/critical matches from previous runs" and count towards the WARN/CRIT thresholds just like new matches do.

 ## Fact Sheet